kaushal2m2/eec-172-final-project/proposal.md

 ### Functional Specification:

 The top level operating system will have 7 states:
 - **Desktop Option Select Screen**: A cursor is controlled by the user with the joystick, and clicking on icons with the select button enters their respective application.
 This is the main high level program, and every application runs by rendering single frames via function calls within this main loop.
-This allows the user to exit to the desktop by pressing the back button and select a different application.
+This allows the user to exit to the desktop by pressing the back button and selecting a different application.
 - **Function Generator**: Probe connected to a PWM modulation channel creates periodic signals for driving electronics.
-User can use the OLED screen, joystick, and select button to select frequency, waveform, and amplitude.
+Users can use the OLED screen, joystick, and select button to select frequency, waveform, and amplitude.
 - **Videogame**: Simple 2D platformer that takes joystick input to control a character, and the select button to jump.
 Bitmap information is used to define map collisions.
-- **Oscilliscope**: A scrolling graphical representation of the voltage measured by an ADC channel.
+- **Oscilloscope**: A scrolling graphical representation of the voltage measured by an ADC channel.
 The user can use the joystick to change the x and y scale.
 - **Wireframe Physics Simulator**: The BMA222 Accelerometer is used as input for a 3-D physics simulation of a wireframe cube in a box.
 The cubes physical movement will reflect how the CC3200 is tilted by the user.
 - **Servo Control**: The user controls the servo arm’s pan and tilt via analog joysticks.
 ADC on the CC3200 interprets the input, and PWM signals control the servos.
 - **Component Descriptor**: The user can trigger predefined GPT queries from physical buttons or a menu system, and responses are shown on the OLED screen.

 ### System Architecture:
 Most of the applications do not have IoT functionality, and thus have simple, similar state management of taking an input from the ADC or GPIO, and determining the single frame output for the OLED and PWM channels.
 The Component Descriptor (fig.1), however, is the most sophisticated, and requires interfacing with the GPT API through first updating the AWS device shadow, then reading that update with a middle-man python script which interacts with the GPT API, then updating the device shadow and having the microcontroller read it.
-This is done to reduce the amount of parsing and API interfacing code that has to be ran locally on the CC3200, as it is memory intensive and slows the user interface.
+This is done to reduce the amount of parsing and API interfacing code that has to be run locally on the CC3200, as it is memory intensive and slows the user interface.
 One implementation element that is shared across all applications is the use of bitmaps for animation and static UI.
 These are generated by a helper program that turns .gif images into arrays of monochrome binary pixel indicators, which are then converted to .bin files by another helper program and stored in the CC3200 file system using Uniflash.
 These are stored in the file system because the unoptimized maps can take up to 2048 bytes and fill up the RAM very quickly.

 ### Board Connections Overview:
-These are the main connections made to the CC3200 Launchpadm, visualized in the Connections Overview Diagram (fig.2).
+These are the main connections made to the CC3200 Launchpad, visualized in the Connections Overview Diagram (fig.2).
 - **I2C PINS** reads BMA222 Accelerometer for interaction with 3D cube simulation and platformer video game.
 - **ADC PINS** reads joystick input and oscilloscope input pin.
 - **PWM PINS** drives pan/tilt servo motors and buzzer.